AgonConsole8/agon-docs/docs/MOS.md

 ## Script files

-All Console8 versions of MOS support the concept of a script file.
+All Agon Platform and Console8 MOS releases support the concept of a script file.
 This is a file that contains a series of MOS commands that can be executed in sequence.
 This is useful for automating tasks, or for setting up your Agon in a particular way.
 When a script file is run, if an error is encountered the system will stop executing the script and report the error, as well as which line the error occurred on.

 The first type of script file is an "Exec" file, which is a simple text file containing a series of MOS commands, one per line.
 You can run an Exec file using the [`Exec` command](mos/Star-Commands.md#exec).